Testability of relations between permutations: A survey of previous work and directions for further research

 We have thus established the hierarchy:

-As discussed earlier, there are systems of equations that are testable but are not stable, such as those corresponding to non-residually-finite amenable groups (and even to Abels' groups).
-Thus, the class of stable systems of equations is strictly contained in that of testable systems of equations. \begin{problem} Determine which of the inclusions arising from (\ref{eq:Hierarchy}), if any, are equalities. \end{problem}
+As discussed earlier, there are systems of relations that are testable but are not stable (see Section \ref{subsec:testableInstable}).
+Thus, the class of stable systems of relations is strictly contained in the class of testable systems of relations. \begin{problem} Determine which of the inclusions arising from (\ref{eq:Hierarchy}), if any, are equalities. \end{problem}